Dhanaarun/Ex.No.10/README.md

 Different prompting techniques significantly influence the quality, coherence, structure, and creativity of AI-generated content.
 Simple prompts provide quick outputs, while advanced techniques such as query decomposition, semantic filtering, and role-based prompting produce more organized and context-aware content.

 Creative prompting enables imaginative storytelling, whereas decision-making prompts improve analytical depth.
-Therefore, effective prompt engineering is essential for maximizing the capabilities of AI language models like urlChatGPT[https://chatgpt.com](https://chatgpt.com).
+Therefore, effective prompt engineering is essential for maximizing the capabilities of AI language models .

 This exploration demonstrates that carefully structured prompts can transform AI systems into powerful tools for generating reports, articles, case studies, and creative works.